horic/playground/README.md

 playground
 ==========
-A playground for testing out spring framework.
+A playground for trying out the spring framework.